on-prem/jidoteki-admin-api/README.md

 The API does not need to run as root.

-It requires `sudo` access to commands in `/opt/jidoteki/admin/bin`, write access to `/opt/jidoteki/admin/home/sftp/uploads`, and read access to files in `/opt/jidoteki/admin/etc/`.
+If using the [jidoteki-admin](https://github.com/unscramble/jidoteki-admin), it requires `sudo` access to commands in `/opt/jidoteki/admin/bin`, write access to `/opt/jidoteki/admin/home/sftp/uploads`, and read access to files in `/opt/jidoteki/admin/etc/`.

 # Environment variables